hunterxcobby/Interview-Games/0-tic-tac-toe/README.md

 7. update the board ( board.update_cell())
 8. Refresh the screen again and copy that as the same thing for O

+9. Define is_winner to determine the winner(true or false)